activist-org/activist/README.md

 The [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231) are made using [Figma](https://www.figma.com).
 Those with interest can use the [issues](https://github.com/activist-org/activist/issues) to make suggestions for improvements.
 Design related issues are marked with the [`design`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

-Note that the linked Figma file above is the [public facing designs](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231).
+Note that the Figma file above is the [public facing designs](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231).
 Those interested in improving them or contributing designs for new features are invited to contact the team on GitHub or via the email on the public designs welcome page.
-We'd love to see a sample of your work, and if everything looks good we'll schedule a time to get connected!
+We'd love to see a sample of your work and if everything looks good we'll schedule a time to get connected!

 <a id="overview"></a>

 # Platform Overview [`⇧`](#contents)

-The following sections give a general overview of the various aspects of [activist.org](https://activist.org).
+The following sections give a general overview of the various features of [activist.org](https://activist.org).

 ## Organizations [`⇧`](#contents)

-activist is first and foremost about organizations, with the design of the platform being tailored to their needs rather than those of individuals.
+activist is first and foremost about organizations, with the design of the platform being tailored to their needs.
 The main function of organizations on activist is organizing and hosting [events](#events), but future features aim to help them achieve their goals and scale more effectively.

 Organizations will eventually have the following features:

 ### Applying to join

 All organizations have to apply to join activist.
 The application process is the way that the community transparently expands, with the support from organizations already on the platform serving to verify those who want to join.
 Interactions on the platform will also in some cases be limited to members of organizations.
-In this way we create important links of trust from organizations to other organizations, and each organization to its individual members.
+In this way we create important links of trust from organizations to other organizations and each organization to its individual members.

 ### Working Groups